fdvorak/StanOnDaint/README.md

 ## File Transfers
 Use the CSCS globus online endpoint to transfer files.
-* To run the example models, download the files of this repository to your local machine.
+* To run the example models, download the files Redcard.csv, logistic0.stan, and logistic1.stan of this repository to your local machine.
-* Transfer the downloaded files (stan_example_PizDaint.ipynb, Redcard.csv, logistic0.stan and logistic1.stan) from your local machine to your scratch folder (/scratch/snx3000/your username).
+* Transfer the downloaded files from your local machine to your scratch folder (/scratch/snx3000/your username).
 Note that all files in scratch will be automatically deleted after 30 days!
 Use the project folder for permanent storage of valuable files.
 See here for a documentation of Daint’s file system.

 ## Model fitting
 You should now be able to fit models.
+* Launch a new JupyterLab notebook using an R kernel by clicking on the plus symbol and selecting the R icon.
+* Copy the R code StanOnDaint.R of this repository in the first cell of the notebook.
-* Execute the jupyter notebook “stan_example_PizDaint.ipynb”.
+* Execute the notebook.
 This notebook fits two models one without, and one with within-chain parallelization.
 The estimation time of both models is displayed at the end to illustrate the performance gain of within-chain parallelization.
 The posterior samples of both models are stored as csv files in the scratch folder and can be post-processed with the designated functions of the cmdstanr package.
 If post-processing should be done based on rstan instead, the csv files can be combined to a stanfit object with the command “stanfit1 <- rstan::read_stan_csv(fit1$output_files())”.
 * Finally, a good practice is to use chkptstanr to set checkpoints during the estimation.

 If you have comments, corrections or other feedback, feel free to contact me (fabian.dvorak[at]eawag.ch).